Novicetheaf/data-centric-dev-kawasaki-reviews/README.md

 ### Tested Resolutions:
 320px x 640px to 4K resolution:

-Note: On 4k screens the home footer doesn't reach the bottom of the screen, which leaves the background image visible.
+Note: On 4k screens the site does not support the view height of the screen.

 ### Tested Browsers:
 - FireFox,
 - Google Chrome,
 - Edge.

-- Note: on edge browser getting footer links blue, as oppsed to red, and contact me is black as opposed to red.
+- Note: on edge browser the colour of the contact me modal and the add review modal are not supported by edge.
-- This issue has been resolved, I added a support for Edge browsers to use hex colors codes, which rectified the issue.

 ### Code validation Testing:

 [Index HTML Validation](https://github.com/Novicetheaf/data-centric-dev-kawasaki-reviews/blob/master/static/code-validation/index-page-validation.PNG)